• Atmospheric CO2 /Parts per Million /Annual Averages /Data Source: noaa.gov

 An earlier report from advocacy group Reclaim Finance accused members of GFANZ of hypocrisy for providing a total of $270bn to 102 major fossil fuel expanders since joining the alliance.

-Content Tags: Banking Activism U.S. Europe Japan
+Content Tags: Banking Activism US Europe Japan

 Related Content